sdslabs/Rootex/THIRDPARTY.md

 Rootex license is in the `LICENSE` file, however, our thirdparty licenses are mentioned below.

+Rootex's assets (assets which are used for testing in Rootex development environments and may be finally distributed) are covered in `ASSETS.md`.

-In summary, the third party licenses (including sub-dependencies) include:
+In summary, the third party source code licenses (including sub-dependencies) include:

 * MIT
 * LGPL